Polymer/polymer/PRIMER.md

 });
 ```

-Remember that the fields assigned to `count`, such as `readOnly` and `notify` don't do anything by themselves, it requires other features to give them life.
+Remember that the fields assigned to `count`, such as `readOnly` and `notify` don't do anything by themselves, it requires other features to give them life, and may depend on which layer of Polymer is in use.

 <a name="attribute-deserialization"></a>
 ## Attribute deserialization